jsheppard95/PyBer_Analysis/README.md

-Here we perform an analysis using `pandas` of rideshare datasets [city_data.csv](Resources/city_data.csv) of format `city,driver_count,type` and [ride_data.csv](Resources/ride_data.csv) of format `city,date,fare,ride_id` to determine the following for each rural, suburban, and urban cities:
+Here we perform an analysis using `pandas` of rideshare datasets [city_data.csv](Resources/city_data.csv) of format `city,driver_count,type` and [ride_data.csv](Resources/ride_data.csv) of format `city,date,fare,ride_id` to determine the following for rural, suburban, and urban cities:

 - Total Rides